Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 they must present sample accurately synchronized streams.

-In diagram 9 another advantage of this synchronization model
+In diagram 7 another advantage of this synchronization model
 is illustrated, the concept of late binding.
 In the case
-of late binding, a new stream becomes available and is adopted later in a presentation.
+of late binding, a stream are combined on playout in a presentation.
 By using
 the fragment boundaries and a common timeline it can
 be received by the media processing entity and embedded
 in the presentation.
 Late binding is useful for many
 practical use cases when broadcasting television
 content with different types of media and metadata tracks originating from different sources.
+Also it allows storage of each track separately, and combining them later in a presentation based on user/operator preferences.

 Note that it is important, as defined in MPEG CMAF that different CMAF Tracks have the same starting time